What is convergence in financial markets?

 Price Discovery

 Convergence in derivatives markets helps everyone figure out what things are really worth.
-As spot and futures prices come together, they give clearer signals about true market values.
+As spot and futures prices converge, they provide clearer signals of true market values.
 This helps businesses and investors make better decisions.

 Financial Innovation

-Banks and insurers working in each other’s territories leads to creative new financial products.
+Banks and insurers working in each other’s territories lead to the creation of new financial products.
 These innovations can help companies and individuals manage risks and investments more effectively, though they might also introduce new complexities and risks.

 Market Stability